 Allegations of Tax Fraud

-Most IRS criminal investigations are conducted by Special Agents with the Criminal Investigation Division (CID) of the IRS though the use of Administrative Summons.
+Most IRS criminal investigations are conducted by Special Agents with the Criminal Investigation Division (CID) of the IRS though the use of an Administrative Summons.
 These summonses are usually directed to third-parties, such as banks, accountants, clients and vendors.
 They are also used to obtain documents directly from the target of the investigation.
 The Internal Revenue Code (Sec.
-7602, et seq.) authorizes the use of the Administrative Summons, but also provides the mechanism for a third-party or the taxpayer can move to have the summons quashed.
+7602, et seq.) authorizes the use of the Administrative Summons, but also provides the mechanism for a third-party or the taxpayer to move to have the summons quashed.

 Grand Jury Investigations

 Some IRS criminal investigations are also conducted by a federal grand jury.
 Many times these cases are parallel investigation done in conjunction with another federal investigation being conducted by another federal law enforcement agency such as the FBI, Secret Service or DEA.
 One major difference between an administrative investigation and one conducted by a grand jury is that the latter utilizes grand jury subpoenas to procure documents and records and to obtain information from third-party witnesses.